Colm Hayes: Private life

 His real name is Colm Caffrey.
 He attended Our Lady of Victories BNS in Ballymun, and St. Aidan's C.B.S. in North Dublin, Ireland.
 He is the youngest of four siblings.
-His wife is from Belfast.
+His wife was from Belfast and died in 2025 after a six year battle with cancer.
 His dog Rocky, born in July 2009, is a brother of the dog owned by Adrian Wreckler, Digital Editor of The Sunday Business Post.
 Hayes smokes cigarettes.